chrislarsenqlik/Qonductor/README.md

 # Welcome to Qonductor

+This project was created to demonstrate how data can be microbatched from external sources, co-mingled, and loaded into Qlik on an automatically controlled basis.
+Keeping apps as up-to-date as possible is always a desired requirement for analysts.
+The risk of executing reloads too frequently is that reloads on top of other reloads can corrupt apps and produce other undesired outcomes.
+For this reason, an *orchestration service* is required to queue and manage data appropriately in Qlik.

 # Deployment

 This repository contains the source code and assets for the Qonductor orchestration environment for loading data into Qlik from arbitrary streaming sources / message busses.
 The batching of the data is throttled according to a configurations driven by system resources and record volume/velocity and is in turn loaded into Qlik apps incrementally.